-Most great leaders have someone who inspires or inspired them.
+Most great leaders have someone who inspires or inspires them.
 You may call these heroes, mentors, coaches, or any other name used to describe someone who has a direct influence on your personal and professional course.

 For me, there are two individuals that have and continue to inspire me, Abraham Lincoln and Winston Churchill.

-I’ve often wondered what would the world look like if these two men had not risen to power in their perspective times and places.
+I’ve often wondered what the world would look like if these two men had not risen to power in their perspective times and places.

 To say they faced important issues is a severe understatement.
-These men faced world-changing, cataclysmic, circumstances, and challenges.
+These men faced world-changing, cataclysmic circumstances and challenges.

 Great Leaders Inspire and Change the World

-Consider Lincoln, what would the world look like if someone else had become president?
+Consider Lincoln; what would the world look like if someone else had become president?

 Lincoln did not even win the majority of states when he was elected.
 There were numerous other candidates running for president at the same time.
 He won more states than any other individual running against him and therefore became president.